In an attempt to protect ourselves from the sun's UV rays, it has, for the most part, backfired on us.

 Ingredients: Organic virgin coconut oil, organic shea butter, organic mango butter, organic soybean oil, non-nano zinc oxide, organic lavender essential oil, organic peppermint essential oil, vitamin E.

 Notes: Almost all of the ingredients are organic, with the rest being natural.
 They use non-nano zinc oxide, but don't claim whether or not it's uncoated.
 This sunscreen comes with three options with varying levels of zinc oxide, so you can choose how much protection you would like.
-The photo is outdated and their is no beeswax in this formula.
+The photo is outdated and there is no beeswax in this formula.

 Badger - SPF 30 Unscented Sunscreen